radiantlogic-v8/documentation-new/documentation/connector-properties-guide/ldap-connectors.md

 ![The drop-down list for Connector Type with **LDAP** selected, in the Core Properties section of Configure Pipeline](media/image8.png)

 After selecting the Connector Type, configure the connector properties.
 For properties common to all connectors, see [Configure capture connector types and properties](configure-connector-types-and-properties.md#common-properties-for-all-connectors).
 The general properties for LDAP connectors are configured in the Core Properties section.
 Properties related to filtering of events are configured in the Event Filtering section.
 Properties related to the contents of the messages published by the connector are configured in the [Event Content](configure-connector-types-and-properties.md#event-contents) section.
 All other properties are configured in the Advanced Properties section.
-[Polling interval](configure-connector-types-and-properties.md#polling-interval)is not required for the LDAP Persistent Search connector.
+[Polling interval](configure-connector-types-and-properties.md#polling-interval) is not required for the LDAP Persistent Search connector.
 For properties that determine how the connector filters events that are not needed, configure the LDAP Filter, Included Branches and Excluded Branches in the Event Filtering section.
 These properties are described below.

 ### LDAP Filter